Best Baby Monitors in Canada 2026: Video, WiFi, and Health Tracking

 Can I use Nanit or Owlet monitors with Canadian WiFi networks?

-Yes — both Nanit and Owlet connect to standard 2.4 GHz WiFi networks, which is what Canadian home routers use.
+Yes — both connect to standard 2.4 GHz WiFi, which Canadian home routers use.
 You'll have no compatibility issues with any major Canadian internet service provider.
 Keep your router firmware updated for the best performance and security.

 Are Owlet and Nanit products sold directly in Canada, or do I need to import them?